golden-mask/blogger-assets/README.md

 Implemented using custom CSS and JavaScript.

-Full List of Blog Posts Section:
+All Blog Posts Section (Card Grid):

-Shows all blog posts in a traditional list format.
+Shows all blog posts in a visually appealing three-column card style on wider screens.

-Each entry includes the post image, title, and publish date.
+Each card prominently displays the post image, title, and publish date.

+Post images are now correctly displayed, pulling from the Blogger post's first image or using a fallback.

-Supports Blogger's built-in pagination for navigation.
+Supports Blogger's built-in pagination at the end of the section for navigating older posts.

 Secondary Footer (Social Links & Tags):